T354 - Week 1 -

 - Record/TIVO a commercial TV channel for

-20 minutes or so in order to capture some graphics.
+20 minutes or so in order to capture some content.
 Alternatively,

 Find two examples of graphics that you find pleasing.
 One should be simple (E.g. Apple ad) while the other can be complex (E.g. promo for Nature documentary).
-The graphics must be from a broadcast TV stream or signal (not a banner ad).
-Using a screen capture program or digital camera, grab screenshots of the two different graphics.
+The graphics must be from a broadcast TV stream or signal (not a web banner ad).
+Using either screen capture software or a digital camera, grab screenshots of the two different graphics.
 Make sure that one

 is complex and the other is relatively simple.

-- Write an 2-3 paragraph analysis of the two TV graphics.
-Include JPEG screen captures.
+- Write a 2-3 paragraph analysis of the two TV graphics.
+Include your JPEG screen captures.
 Consider the following: What was its purpose?
 What colors

 were used?
 What can you say in terms of composition, texture, contrast,